Strong almost finiteness: Introduction

 Let us finish the introduction with a short overview of the coming sections.
 In Section \ref{sec2} we prove the five equivalents of Property A for bounded degree graphs, going along the ``long cycle''.
-Section \ref{sec3} establishes the quantitative connection between Folner functions and Folner sets, while Section \ref{sec4} proves that being uniformly amenable and uniformly Folner are the same.
-Property A together with the uniformly Folner property can be characterized in four different ways, as shown in Section \ref{sec5}, going along the ``short cycle''.
+Section \ref{sec3} establishes the quantitative connection between Folner functions and Folner sets, while Section \ref{sec4} proves that being a F\o lner graph and being a setwise Folner graph are the same.
+Property A together with the setwise Folner property can be characterized in four different ways, as shown in Section \ref{sec5}, going along the ``short cycle''.
 These are also equivalent to strong almost finiteness, as proved in Section \ref{sec6}.
 In Section \ref{sec7} various classes of graphs are shown to be strong almost finite.
 In Section \ref{sec8} we define neighborhood equivalence and a metric on the resulting equivalence classes of graphs, which will be the framework for Section \ref{sec9}, where the pointwise convergence of the spectrum is shown for convergent sequences of graphs in this topology.
 In Section \ref{class}, after the necessary preparations, we associate an {\it \'etale groupoid} to {\it minimal} graphs, and establish its topological amenability and almost finiteness under the assumption that the graph was strongly almost finite.
 This gives rise to a new and rich class of classifiable $C^*$-algebras.